pfheatwole/thesis/source/validation.rst

 ..
 What is model validation?
 Why is it difficult for paragliders?

-Having defined the parameters for the three component models, they are combined into a composite :doc:`system_dynamics` model that provides the behavior of the complete glider.
-Getting to this point with such little information required many modeling assumptions, simplifications, approximations, and outright guesswork.
-The natural next step is to question the validity of the model: how accurately does it estimate the true behavior of the physical system?
+The previous chapter provided a :doc:`demonstration` of how to estimate the parameters of the component models for a commercial paraglider wing.
+Having defined the component models, they are combined into a composite :doc:`system_dynamics` model that provides the behavior of the complete glider.
+Getting to this point with such little information required many modeling assumptions, simplifications, approximations, and outright guesswork, so the natural next step is to question the validity of the model: how accurately does it estimate the true behavior of the physical system?
 In any modeling project it is vital to validate the model by comparing its estimates to experimental data, and this case is no exception.

 Unfortunately, experimental data is extremely scarce for commercial paraglider wings.
 Unlike the previous section, wind tunnel measurements are unavailable.